1958 anti-Tamil pogrom: 23 May

-May 24
+24 May

 Deadly violence in the Polonnaruwa District began on the 24th.
 Tamils were killed in the open, as well as Sinhalese who protected them.
 A deaf, mute labourer of unknown ethnicity was also killed.
-A Sinhala 'Hamudawa' (army) composed of Sinhala labourers from various state departments and farms went on the rampage raping, looting and beating up hundreds of Tamils.
+A Sinhala 'Hamudawa' (army) composed of Sinhala labourers from various state departments and farms went on the rampage raping, looting and assaulting Tamils.
 Sinhalese who were believed to be hiding Tamils "had their brains strewn about".
 Polonnaruwa had only a small police presence.
 Requests for reinforcements were not heeded as the Government seemed reluctant to take the situation in the North Central Province seriously.
-The thugs displayed a temerity which was quite unprecedented.
-They had complete assurance that the police would never dare to open fire.
+The rioters were tenacious, believing that the police would not shoot at them.
 The Polonnaruwa station was attacked again on 24 May, and nearly destroyed.

-By the evening, there was a well-established pattern of Tamil violence against Sinhalese in Eravur.
-That night, D. A. Seneviratne, former mayor of Nuwara Eliya, was shot in his car at Eravur while he was on his way to his estate in Kalkudah, though this was alleged by Tamil politicians to have due to personal reasons rather than racial ones.
+By the evening, there was a well-established pattern of Tamil violence against Sinhalese in and around Eravur.
+That night, D. A. Seneviratne, former mayor of Nuwara Eliya, was shot dead in his car at Eravur while he was on his way to his estate in Kalkudah, though this was later alleged by some politicians to have been for personal reasons rather than racial ones.
+S. W. R. D. Banadaranaike claimed that when the police went to the scene to investigate, they found the road blocked and were shot at too.
+Furthermore, Satchi Ponnambalam suspected that the killing of Seneviratne was then announced over the radio repeatedly to show that Tamils has killed a Sinhalese.

-May 25
+25 May

 In the morning, a truck and car were fired at near Eravur, the latter incident killing an off-duty Sinhalese police officer and two other Sinhalese.

 News of the murder of D. A. Seneviratne spread through the Uva Province, inflaming tension there.
 There were indications that there would be retaliatory violence against Tamils.

 Sinhalese gangs attacked Tamil labourers in Polonnaruwa farms at night.
 The Tamil labourers in the Polonnaruwa sugar-cane plantation fled when they saw the enemy approaching and hid in the sugar-cane bushes.
 The Sinhalese mobs however set the sugar cane alight and flushed out the Tamils.
 As they came out screaming, men, women and children were cut down with home-made swords, grass-cutting knives and katties (a type of cutter), or pulped under heavy clubs.
 Those who fled were clubbed down or hit by machetes.
 In Hingurakgoda, rioters ripped open the belly of an eight-month-pregnant woman, and left her to bleed to death.
 One woman in sheer terror embraced her two children and jumped into a well.
 Vittachi estimates that 70 people died the night of 25 May, though Manor claims that this is an exaggeration.